XinyuKang22/kata-separation-of-concerns/sections/080_error_handling.md

 9. Do you think it is appropriate to return this level of detail in a production system?
 10. Do you think that details of bad requests should be logged?

-11. The [Robustness Principle](https://en.wikipedia.org/wiki/Robustness_principle) states that we should be "be conservative in what you send, be liberal in what you accept".
-Do you think that we should try to 'repair' bad requests if we can?
+The [Robustness Principle](https://en.wikipedia.org/wiki/Robustness_principle) states that we should "be conservative in what you send, be liberal in what you accept".

+11. Do you think that we should try to 'repair' bad requests if we can?

 ## Wrapping up